Overnight Experiences Alice Springs

 INCLUSIONS:

-2 Nights Outback bush camping (Ayers Rock, Kings Canyon) Includes: 2 x breakfast, 3 x lunch, 2 x dinner Guided bush walks (~9km, subject to fitness level) Onboard drinking water (bring your own bottle) All National Park pass entry fees Fitted sheet & pillowcase Accredited outback driver guide & host Comprehensive local tour commentary Air-conditioned mini-coach travel EXCLUSIONS:
+2 Nights’ Permanent Outback Eco Tented Campsites (Uluru, Kings Canyon) Includes: 2 x Breakfasts, 3 x Lunches, 2 x Dinners (guest participation) Guided bush walks (~9km, subject to fitness level) Onboard drinking water (bring your own bottle) All National Park pass entry fees Accredited outback driver guide Comprehensive local tour commentary Air-conditioned small-group mini-coach travel Australian bush swag - canvas-covered bush bed roll (Bush Swag option) Fitted & top sheet, mattress, pillow & case provided (Safari Tent option) Selected pick-up and drop-off points in either Alice Springs and *Ayers Rock/Yulara (*shuttle required).
+EXCLUSIONS:

-Sleeping bags can be hired from us onboard for $40 AUD, this includes cleaning costs.
+Sleeping bags can be hired from us for $40 AUD.
+This includes cleaning costs.
 You are more than welcome to bring your own.
-Payment is made direct to the tour operator.
+Payment is to be made through our reservations department prior to departure.
+Any meals not indicated on the itinerary.
+For those with special dietaries, we recommend you bring snacks as options are limited in the outback.
+Personal travel insurance is highly recommended Spend money for personal items

 WHAT TO BRING: